Crete travel guide & 25 photos to feed your wanderlust

 25 Photos of Crete: Matala

 Matala is also one of these places that you might have heard of.
-The rocks have turned into cave houses, and many hippies visited them during the 60s and 70s and used to stay in these caves.
-You will still find lots of them living there, but mass tourism has altered the human landscape significantly.
+The rocks have been transformed into cave houses, and many hippies visited them during the 1960s and 1970s, using these caves as their homes.
+You will still find many of them living there, but mass tourism has significantly altered the human landscape.
 However, this is a must-see if you have some extra days.

 What to eat in Crete